mharry97/dual-camera-footage-studio/README.md

-# Footage Studio
+# Dual Camera Footage Studio

-A locally-hosted web app for processing dual action camera footage of Ultimate Frisbee matches and trainings into single panoramic videos covering the entire pitch.
+A locally-hosted web app for processing dual action camera footage into single panoramic videos covering the entire pitch.
+Initially designed for sports teams recording their games and training sessions.

 Footage Studio takes the raw clips from two cameras mounted side-by-side on a tripod, groups them into recording sessions, and stitches the left and right camera footage together into a single wide panoramic output — giving you a hands-free, full-pitch recording with no subscription fees and no ongoing costs.